orthrus1775/YoinkLighter/README.md

 YoinkLighter can use a fully qualified domain name such as `acme.com`.
 Additionally, YoinkLighter allows supports the ability to yoink (take) embedded icons, file information, and certificates from an existing file.

-## Contributing
 YoinkLighter is a fork of the @Tylous LimeLighter GoLang project.
-The intention was to utilize pure GoLang in order to perform PE (Portable Executable) manipulations.
-Whilst in theory the yoinkfuncs can utilize the wrapped libraries to yoink a certificate it currently isnt implemented and thusly we still use the native LimeLighter implementation so until then ensure that the following are installed on your OS
+The intent was in addition to it's innate orgiginal functions utilize pure GoLang to perform additional Portable Executable (PE) manipulations.

+## Installation
+Make sure that the following are installed on your OS

 ```
 openssl